ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 6. If applicable you may need to update audits on the metadata.
 Please refer to [making_audits]

 7. To document all the schema changes that occurred between increments of the ```schema_version``` update the object changelogs the **schemas/changelogs** directory.
-Continuing with our example of upgrading library object, the changelog for this upgrade would look like the following:
+Continuing with our example of upgrading genetic modifications object, the changelog for this upgrade would look like the following:

 ### Schema version 7

-* *purpose* property *validation* was renamed to *characterization*, and *screening* was also added to the list of enums
+* *purpose* property *validation* was renamed to *characterization*